Pineapple-Onion Pork Chops

 - 2 tablespoons honey mustard

-- In a large resealable plastic bag, combine the flour, salt and pepper.
-Add pork chops and shake to coat.
+- In a large, shallow bowl, combine the flour, salt and pepper.
+Add pork chops and toss to coat.
 In a skillet, brown the chops on both sides in butter.
-Transfer to a greased 13-in. x 9-in. baking dish.
+Transfer to a greased 13x9-in. baking dish.
 Add water to dish.
 Place onion over chops.
 Cover and bake at 350° for 20 minutes.

-Originally published as Pineapple-Onion Pork Chops in Quick Cooking January/February 2002, p45
+Originally published as Pineapple-Onion Pork Chops in Quick Cooking January/February 2002